Martenfur/FmodForFoxes/README.md

 [FMOD](http://fmod.org) is quite powerful cross-platform audio engine, which is pretty much the only hope to have any decent audio in Monogame.

-The catch is - FMOD is written in C++, and the only thing C# overlords got is bare-bones C# wrapper.
+The catch is - FMOD is written in C++, and the only thing C# overlords have is a bare-bones C# wrapper.
 No tutorials, no setup guides.
 Only you and DllImport.

 ![send help](/pics/help.png)

 This is why this library exists.
-It does the tough part for you, loads and sets everything up, plus provides some basic high-level interface.
+It does the tough part for you, and provides basic high-level interface.

-Also note that even though primary target of this library is Monogame, its sources will be very useful if you want to use FMOD in some other C#-based project.
+Also note that even though the primary target of this library is Monogame, its sources will be very useful if you want to use FMOD in some other C#-based project.

 ## Setup

 Setting things up is a little fiddly.
-Here's the thing - FMOD license prohibits me from distributing their libraries in my Nuget package - so you have to download them yourself.
+Here's the thing - the FMOD license prohibits me from distributing their libraries in my Nuget package - so you have to download them yourself.

 ### Preparations.

-Go to the [FMOD Download page](https://www.fmod.com/download) (accessing it requires registration), find FMOD Studio API downloads and download APIs for Windows, Linux and Android.
+Go to the [FMOD Download page](https://www.fmod.com/download) (accessing it requires registration), find the FMOD Studio API downloads and download APIs for Windows, Linux and Android.
 If you're going to set up all three, of course.